henrysvg/Phase-3-Project-New/README.md

 ## Business Problem

 As COVID-19 continues to coincide with every day life, it is important to continue to educate about the positive effects of vaccinations.
 As the push for vaccinations continues, it is important to remind the public of the seasonal flu vaccine.
 In an effort to push for higher vaccination rate for the seasonal flu vaccine, a local non-profit is looking to understand how peoples backgrounds, opinions, and health behaviors are related to their personal vaccination patterns.
-This will provide the necessary guidance for public health efforts as flue season approaches.
+This will provide the necessary guidance for public health efforts as flu season approaches.

 ## The Data